 The Company focuses on the design, development, marketing and sales of personal computer and mobile communications application software, conferencing software, gateway (server) software and related professional services, such as pre and post sales technical support and customization services.
-The Company's products are sold into the Voice over Internet Protocol (VoIP) market primarily to telecom carriers, telecom original equipment manufacturers and businesses in North America, Central and South America, Europe and Asia.
+The Company's products are sold into the Voice over Internet Protocol (VoIP) market primarily to telecom service providers, channel partners and businesses in North America, Latin America, Europe, Africa and Asia.